Mississauga City Centre: Buildings

-Mississauga City Centre today has a number of highrise buildings and, largely due the Greater Toronto Area condo boom, has several more under construction and planned.
-Most of this newer growth has occurred west of City Hall, centred along Confederation Parkway, in an area that was the last sector to develop but which has now become the most densely populated area in the core, and that most resembles a stereotypical downtown streetscape.
+Mississauga City Centre today has a large number of high-rise buildings; the most of any city core in Ontario aside from downtown Toronto itself.
+Additionally, it has several more under construction and planned.
+Most of this newer growth has occurred west of City Hall in the new urban centre, located along Confederation Parkway, in an area that was the last sector to develop but which has now become the most densely populated area in the core, and that most resembles a stereotypical downtown streetscape, with cafés, restaurants, and services lining the street.

 One of the earliest built and most prominent buildings in the city centre include the aforementioned City Hall.
-As of 2021, the tallest is the residential Absolute World complex, located at the northeast corner of Burnhamthorpe Road and Hurontario Street.
+As of 2023, the tallest are the twin M1 and M2 towers.
+These towers are part of the larger M City development (see below).
+Further east stands the residential Absolute World complex, located at the northeast corner of Burnhamthorpe and Hurontario.
 It consists of six towers, with its iconic main twin towers, nicknamed "the Marilyn Monroe" because of their curvy shape, standing 50 and 56 storeys.
-Other residential towers include PSV at Parkside Village, One Park Tower, and Chicago.
+Other residential towers include Avia at Parkside Village, Square One District, The Exchange District, One Park Tower, and Chicago.